-During the application process described in 4.4.2 above, if family income exceeds the Medicaid income limit and is at or below 211% of FPL, the child will be enrolled in the NC Health Choice Program if all other Program eligibility requirements set forth in G.S.
+During the application process described in 4.4.2 above, if the family income limit is at or below 211% of FPL, the Medicaid income limit and is at or below 211% of FPL, the child will be enrolled in the NC Health Choice Medicaid Program if all other Program eligibility requirements set forth in G.S.
 108A-70.21(a) are met.

-4.4.4. the insurance provided under the State child health plan does not substitute for coverage under group health plans.
+4.4.4. ✓ the insurance provided under the State child health plan does not substitute for coverage under group health plans.
 (Section 2102(b)(3)(C)) (42CFR, 457.805)

 A child must be uninsured to be eligible for NC Health Choice.
 As defined in G.S.
 108A-70.18(8), "uninsured" means the applicant is not covered under any private or employer-sponsored comprehensive health insurance plan on the date of enrollment.
 Comprehensive coverage is health insurance that provides basic medical care and hospitalization, whether group, private plan, HMO, or other managed care plan.
-It also includes Medicare, TRICARE, State health insurance risk pools and other public health plans.
+It also includes Medicare, TRICARE, State-health insurance risk pools and other public health plans.
 Comprehensive insurance does not include policies that pay for specific illnesses or pay a daily amount while a person is hospitalized.